flight505/Lightrag_test_app/project.md

 - **Academic Response Processing**: Formats responses in academic style with source tracking
 - **Metadata Management**: Comprehensive tracking of document metadata, equations, and references

+### Important Notes
+- Anystyle is a critical component for reference extraction - DO NOT REMOVE OR REPLACE IT
+- Anystyle is a Ruby gem, must be installed on the system. do not treat it as a python package.
+- Marker should be used with its official Python API from marker.converters.pdf
+- PDFs are preserved in the store directory until explicit deletion
+- All text processing preserves semantic structure and layout

 ## Core Components

 1. **AcademicMetadata** (`src/academic_metadata.py`):